Matrix Decomposition and Applications: Existence of Bidiagonal Decomposition: Three Approaches

-The LHC process creates zeros and then destroys them again in the lower triangle of the upper $n\times n $ square of $\bR$, but the zeros in the lower $(m-n)\times n$ rectangular matrix of $\bR$ will be kept.
-Thus when $m-n$ is large enough (or $m\gg n$), there is a net gain.
-Simple calculations will show the LHC bidiagonalization costs less when $m>\frac{5}{3}n$ compared to the Golub-Kahan bidiagonalization.
+The LHC process creates zeros and then destroys them again in the lower triangle of the upper $n\times n $ square of $\bR$.
+However, the zeros in the lower $(m-n)\times n$ rectangular submatrix of $\bR$ remain unaffected.
+Consequently, when $m-n$ is sufficiently large (i.e., $m\gg n$), this approach achieves a net computational gain.
+In fact, simple analysis shows that the LHC bidiagonalization becomes more efficient than the standard Golub--Kahan method when $m>\frac{5}{3}n$.

-\paragraph{Three-Step Bidiagonalization} The LHC procedure is advantageous only when $m>\frac{5}{3}n$.
-A further trick is to apply the QR decomposition not at the beginning of the computation, but at a suitable point in the middle \citep{trefethen1997numerical}.
-In particular, the procedure is shown in Figure~\ref{fig:lhc-bidiagonal2} where we apply the first $k$ steps of left and right Householder reflectors as in the Golub-Kahan process leaving the bottom-right $(m-k)\times(n-k)$ submatrix ``unreflected".
-Then following the same LHC process on the submatrix to obtain the final bidiagonal decomposition.
-By doing so, the complexity reduces when $n<m<2n$.
+\paragraph{Three-Step Bidiagonalization.} While the LHC method is advantageous when $m>\frac{5}{3}n$, an alternative approach is to apply the QR decomposition at an intermediate stage rather than at the beginning \citep{trefethen1997numerical}.
+This modified process---known as the \textit{Three-Step bidiagonalization} and illustrated in Figure~\ref{fig:lhc-bidiagonal2}---begins with the application of the first $k$ steps of left and right Householder reflectors, as in the Golub--Kahan process, while leaving the bottom-right $(m-k)\times(n-k)$ submatrix ``unreflected."
+The LHC procedure is then applied to this submatrix to produce the final bidiagonal decomposition.
+This adjustment reduces computational complexity in cases where $n<m<2n$.

-To conclude, the costs of the three methods are shown as follows:
+The computational costs of the three bidiagonalization methods are summarized as follows:

-When $m>2n$, LHC is preferred; when $n<m<2n$, the Three-Step method is preferred though the improvement is small enough as shown in Figure~\ref{fig:bidiagonal-loss-compare} where the operation counts for the three methods are plotted as a function of $\frac{m}{n}$.
-Notice that the complexity discussed here does not involve the extra computation of $\bU, \bV$.
-We shall not discuss the issue for simplicity.
+When $m>2n$, the LHC method is preferable; when $n<m<2n$, the Three-Step method offers marginal improvements, as shown in Figure~\ref{fig:bidiagonal-loss-compare}, which plots the operation counts of the three methods as a function of $\frac{m}{n}$.
+Note that the above complexity estimates do not include the cost of computing the orthogonal matrices $\bU$ and $\bV$.
+These additional costs are omitted here for simplicity.